-Net cash provided by financing activities was \$17,780,113 for the year ended December 31, 2020, primarily due to funds received through notes debt.
+Net cash provided by financing activities was \$27,900 thousand for the year ended December 31, 2021 compared to \$17,780 thousand for the year ended December 31, 2020.
+The increase was primarily due to funds received from the issuance of our Nettar Series X Preferred shares and the Cantor Loan.